jphermans/Px2Connect_browser_extension/README.md

 1. Open the options page
 2. Click the "Check for Updates" button
 3. The status will show if you're up to date or if a new version is available

+### First-Time Setup
+When you first install the extension:
+1. A welcome page introduces you to key features
+2. Click "Get Started" to access the options page
+3. Configure your preferred settings
+4. Start using the extension with your configuration

 ## 🔄 Updates